Applying to Sixth Form

 Prepare for Sixth Form courses with holiday homework.

 - Download Maths workbook here, and answers here.

 - Physics workbooks: Explaining Motion | Forces & Motion | Forces & Motion 1 | Forces & Motion 2 | Motion Worksheets | More Exam Questions

 As a Catholic School we aim to provide a Catholic education for all our pupils.
 At our School Catholic doctrine and practice permeate every aspect of the School’s activity.
 It is essential that the Catholic character of the School’s education is fully supported by all families in the School.
 All applicants and are therefore expected to give their full, unreserved and positive support for the aims and ethos of the School.

 This information is made available on the school website and is applicable for entry in September 2021.

 All students who wish to join the Sixth Form at St Michael’s must attain sufficient grades in their GCSEs in order to satisfy or exceed both of the following requirements:

 1. Applicants should have achieved the equivalent of at least 6 GCSE passes at grade 7 or above including at least a level 7 in English Language and Mathematics.

 Application forms for applicants from other Schools should be received by the School by 28 February.
-Applicants will be informed in writing by Easter whether the School is able to make them an offer of a place, or a place on the waiting list.
+Applicants will be informed in writing whether the School is able to make them an offer of a place, or a place on the waiting list.
 Any offer will be provisional upon GCSE results.
 Students who make a late application run the risk that all the places on the A Level courses of their choice will be taken.
 The full Admissions Policy can be found on the school website.